rsmahmud/Anvil-DA/Streamline Device Management with Anvil's Uplink Feature: A Comprehensive Guide.md

     - Handle file uploads securely and provide feedback on the upload status.

 5. **Restart Service:**
-    - Configure the Uplink code to run as a service
+    - Configure the Uplink code to run as a service that restarts itself if terminated
     - Send commands to restart the service
     - It should connect back and newly modified/uploaded code will take effect